Consensys/doc.goquorum/docs/HowTo/GetStarted/monitoring.md

   --metrics.influxdb.tags value       Comma-separated InfluxDB tags (key/values) attached to all measurements (default: "host=localhost")
 ```

+!!!note
-**!!NOTE** `pprof` http end point should not be exposed to public internet as this can be used to trigger resource intensive operations
+    Do not expose `pprof` HTTP end point to public Internet!
+    This end point can be used to trigger resource intensive operations.

 ## Metrics Visualization